ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 The premise is pretty simple: we will run a Raspberry Pi device inside the office that is connected to an alarm.
 On matchdays the RPI will turn on the light a couple hours before the game to warn our employees that they have to leave the parking on time.
-We also created a web application that controls our RPI so we can snooze alerts, create custom alerts, sadd custom events, ...
+We also created a web application that controls our RPI so we can snooze alerts, create custom alerts, save custom events, ...

 ## Concept
 The assignment was to develop 3 things: an Iot module on the RPI, a backend in either java/spring or Typescript/node and a Frontend with either framework I liked.